bmqn/gtk-maxes-themes/README.md

-# gtk-common-themes
+# gtk-maxes-themes

-A snap that exports common GTK and icon themes used on various Linux distros.
+A snap that exports my custom GTK and icon themes.